aleable/aleable/README.md

-### Welcome to my GitHub profile 🎉
+### Welcome 🎉

-I am Alessandro Lonardi, a PhD student at the <a href="https://www.is.mpg.de/">Max Planck Institute for Intelligent Systems</a> (Tübingen, Germany), working under the supervision of Dr. <a href="https://cdebacco.com/">Caterina De Bacco</a> in the <a href="https://www.is.mpg.de/employees?_=1598796063852&action=index&controller=employees&departments=pio&query=&utf8=\%E2\%9C\%93">Physics for Inference and Optimization group</a>.
-Previous to that, I was a Master's student in Mathematical Engineering at <a href="https://www.unipd.it/en/">University of Padova</a> (Padua, Italy), where I also obtained my Bachelor's degree in Physics.
+I am Alessandro Lonardi, an Incoming Assistant AI Researcher at <a href="https://ai.sony//">Sony AI</a> in Barcelona, Spain.
+Before that, I did my PhD at the <a href="https://www.is.mpg.de/">Max Planck Institute for Intelligent Systems</a> in Tübingen, Germany, working under the supervision of <a href="https://cdebacco.com/">Caterina De Bacco</a>.

 Everything you may be looking for can be found here:
 - 🔗  &nbsp; <a href="https://aleable.github.io/">aleable.github.io</a>

-To get in touch with me you can send an email to:
+To get in touch with me, you can send an email to:
-- 📫  &nbsp; <a href="alessandro.lonardi@tuebingen.mpg.de">alessandro.lonardi@tuebingen.mpg.de</a>
 - 📫  &nbsp; <a href="alessandro.lonardi.vr@gmail.com">alessandro.lonardi.vr@gmail.com</a>